-During the programme, you will take on real responsibilities in at least four different placements in key areas of the Council ranging from ‘Environment and Community Services’ to ‘Education and Social Services’.
+During the programme, you will take on real responsibilities in at least four different placements in key areas of the councils’ work, ranging from the environment and community services to education and social services.

-Alongside these placements and projects, you will have a strong support framework to help guide and develop you.
-In addition to your day to day Manager on each placement, you have regular access to a Supervisor who will support your development throughout scheme, as well as a Senior Mentor to help you understand how best to achieve your goals, develop contacts and plan your own development.
-You will also be paired up with a ‘Buddy’ who will be one of the graduates on the scheme already who can provide support and advice on an informal basis.
+The scheme is challenging and is designed to stretch you.
+To help you develop and succeed, a strong support framework is in place.
+In addition to your day to day manager on each placement, you have regular access to a supervisor who will support your development throughout the scheme, as well as a senior mentor to help you understand how best to achieve your goals, develop contacts and plan your own development.
+You will join a wider community of graduates at Richmond and Wandsworth and will be paired up with a ‘buddy’ who will be one of the graduates on the scheme already who can provide support and advice on an informal basis.

-As part of the Graduate Development Programme, you will have many opportunities for further learning and development through a tailored programme of activities.
+You will have many opportunities for further learning and development through a tailored programme of activities.
 This will help you to develop the skills, knowledge and experience to launch your management career and gain a greater understanding of the varied work of local authorities.
-Activities include: shadowing, introductions to different departments, Q&As with senior managers and councillors, organising and assisting at a number of Council events, working during elections and many more.
+Activities have included shadowing opportunities, Q&As with senior managers and leading councillors, organising and assisting at council events, working during elections, and many more.